Centaurea: Use by humans

-Although the genus may be considered by a quite significant number of relatively informed individuals to have an overall negative impact on human interests, particularly agricultural interests, the situation is not straightforward enough to simply declare the genus, or, at least, its most aggressively-spreading species, altogether negative.
+Despite the negative agricultural and environmental impacts of the more aggressive Centaurea species, there are many ways in which they benefit humans as well.
 For instance, due to their moderate to high nectar production, which can occur over a comparatively long duration, many species of Centaurea are popular food sources for insects that may otherwise attack certain crops.
-It may be advisable for some types of farms to allow certain species in this genus, such as cornflower (C. cyanus) in a European setting, to grow adjacent to fields.
-Although they support and attract many types of beneficial life (not just beetles), these areas are known as beetle banks.
-When they are present, some pests may be drawn away from crops to them and predatory insects and arachnids that feed upon pest insects will be better-supported by these more naturalized areas.
+It may be advisable for some types of farms to allow certain Centaurea species, such as cornflower (C. cyanus) in a European setting, to grow adjacent to fields.
+These areas are known as beetle banks, though they support and attract a diversity of beneficial life beyond beetles.
+When certain Centaurea species are present, some pests may be drawn away from crops, and predatory insects and arachnids that feed upon pest insects will be better-supported by these more naturalized areas.
 They additionally have the beneficial aspect of supporting pollinators, unlike many field crops such as maize.
 Moreover, being untreated with pesticides and providing more diversity, plants growing in more wild areas adjacent to farms produce more insects that attract and support birds which can also feed on pests that would harm crops.
 Insect production is especially high for beetle banks that have enough plants that serve in the role of host plant for immature insects, rather than just in the roles of adult food and/or shelter provision.